 Giant water lily Victoria

 The flower of the giant water lily opens up during the evening.
 Each flower blooms for just 2 nights in a row.
 After the second night, the flower closes and disappears under the water surface.
-The Amsterdam botanical garden announces when the event is about to happen and opens in the evening so the audience have a chance to watch the flower blossom.

 How to get to the Amsterdam botanical garden